 Our first step was to remove the old cap rail.
 We kept the pieces whole (rather than cutting them up) so that we could use the pieces as a template for the new, replacement lumber.

-The old cap rail was nailed in place, so we used a small,and a to loosen and remove it.
+The old cap rail was nailed in place, so we used a small, short-handled sledgehammer and a wrecking bar to loosen and remove it.
 If you’re doing this yourself, take care not to damage the surrounding wood, and use a sacrificial piece of wood or metal to avoid damage if needed.

 Because the cap rail provides a lot of structural rigidity to the railing, removing it makes the railing less safe.
 You should view the work area as if it did not have railing at all from now until completion of the project.